nhsconnect/gpconnect/pages/appointments/appointments_service_configuration.md

 When the service filtering supplier switch is set to OFF:

 - For ALL organisations in the supplier's system:
-	- the organisation-controlled service configuration **SHALL NOT** be visible to users, and **SHALL NOT** take effect upon the API (regardless of the value of the organisation switch)
+	- the organisation-controlled service configuration **SHALL NOT** be visible to users
+  - the organisation switch **SHALL** be deemed to be OFF regardless of its actual value

 ### Supplier switch set to ON AT SELECTED ORGANISATIONS ###